What is inland marine insurance?

 Inland marine insurance was originally started to protect cargo sailing across the sea, but it means much more today.
 This coverage now protects a business against losses while transporting movable business property, such as materials, goods, and equipment.

 Think of it as a kind of property insurance that protects things while traveling “over land.”
+This policy is often referred to as tools & equipment insurance.

 Who needs inland marine insurance?